BrendelGroup/TRegGA/INSTALL.md

 With a few exceptions, all prerequisites simply need to be placed in your `PATH` variable for TRegGA to work properly.
 Here we provide details for the exceptions.

-- KmerGenie must be executed using a full path to the program's source code distribution.
+- Adding the KmerGenie directory to your `$PATH` will not work, it must be executed using the full path to the program's source code distribution.
-  Simply dropping it in your path won't work.
 - Trimmomatic is distributed as a Java .jar file, and cannot be run without the full path to that .jar file.
-- Artemis (optional; for visualization) must be executed using the full path to the program (is this correct?).
-- Quast?

 The user (you!) must provide the locations of these software components in a file named `TRegGA.config`, placed in the TRegGA root directory.
 Use the file `TRegGA.config.example` as a template.